tilt-dev/tilt.specs/extension_distribution.md

 type ExtensionStatus struct {
   // Contains information about any problems loading the extension.
   Error string

-  // The last time the extension was fetched and checked for validity.
-  LastFetched metav1.Time

   // The path to the extension on disk.
 This location should be shared
   // and readable by all Tilt instances.